rcorrero/rcorrero.github.io/index.md

 ### Current Projects (In Progress)
 - [poisson](https://github.com/rcorrero/poisson)

-[Map of vessel detections](files/callao_vessel_map.html) near Callao in Peru.
-This map was created using vessel counts obtained from satellite imagery by a deep neural network.
-[This map](files/open_water_vessel_map.html) shows vessel detections in open waters off the coast of Peru.
-Both are from poisson.
+[This image](files/open_ocean.png) shows vessel detections in open waters off the coast of Peru.
+Created from satellite imagery using a convolutional network.
+From poisson.

 - [Prairial](notes/Prairial.md)